 Eugene von Bruenchenhein (1910-1983) was a small man who worked the night shift at a bakery near Milwaukee, Wisconsin.
 He and his wife Marie lived a humble life in a tiny home where Eugene painted and wrote poetry.

-Eugene and Marie mostly kept to themselves.
-The neighbors never guessed that inside their meager shack, Eugene and Marie lived quietly as a god and goddess.
+Eugene and Marie were shy and kept mostly to themselves.
+The neighbors never guessed that within the confines of their meager shack, Eugene and Marie managed to structure a life as a god and goddess.

-The couple adored each other and during their forty year marriage enjoyed a rich fantasy life.
+The couple were devoted to each other and during their forty year marriage enjoyed a rich fantasy life.
 Eugene made crowns and elaborate jewelry for Marie out of clay which he dug himself.
 He used the bakery oven as a kiln to fire his creations late at night when no one was watching.
-He also made tiny thrones out of chicken bones painted gold.
+He also made tiny thrones out of chicken bones which he painted gold.

 Eugene's paintings and sculptures were pretty mediocre, and his poetry was no better.
 His real art was his several thousand pictures of Marie as his queen, muse, glamour girl, goddess, siren.
 He scavenged floral print wallpaper or scraps of fabric to create exotic backdrops for her.
 He adorned her in sarongs and togas and bikinis.
 Many of these photos he later colored by hand.